graphcore/poprithms/poprithms/notes/memory/unwind/Unwinding.md

 Hopefully this brief introduction to unwinding has given you a basic idea of what the problem is, and how we try to solve it.
 A good place to get even more familiar with unwinding is the unwinding test directory.

-TODO: spend more time describing the actual algorithms used to solve the problem.
+TODO(jn) spend more time describing the actual algorithms used to solve the problem.